 UWinnipeg chemist Dr. Chris Wiebe and physicist Dr. Blair Jamieson received Research Manitoba 2020 CFI Innovation Fund Matching Program grants in early March, supporting Manitoba's vital contribution to multi-institutional, world-class innovation.

 Stories about research and innovation taking place on and off campus.

-UWinnipeg’s Faculty of Graduate Studies hosts its Eighth Annual Three Minute Thesis Competition (3MT) on Thursday, March 4, 2021 from 10:00am-12:00pm will be held via Zoom.
+The University of Winnipeg’s Faculty of Graduate Studies held its eighth annual Three Minute Thesis (3MT™) competition on Thursday, March 4, 2021 via Zoom.

-Thanks to the Social Sciences and Humanities Research Council ()’s five University of Winnipeg professors are working with community partners to understand and address COVID-19-related issues experienced by local community groups.
+Thanks to the Social Sciences and Humanities Research Council (SSHRC)’s Partnership Engage Grants, University of Winnipeg professors are working with community partners to understand and address COVID-19-related issues experienced by local community groups.

 The University of Winnipeg will be building a world-class facility that that will allow for the most detailed measurements of neutrino interactions.

 Dr. Pauline Greenhill and Jennifer Hammond Sebring's recently published research uncovers contrasting cultural narratives of disability.
 Their article, The Body Binary, is the result of a work-study Sebring began after she signed up for Greenhill's class, Gender in Fairytale Film and Cinematic Folklore (WGS-3005).